roberto-viviani/lmm-education/docs/Handbook/ChatApp.md

 # Configuring and starting the chat app

-To start the chat app, open a console in the folder where LM Markdown for Education was installed, and activate the Python environment.
+To start the chat app, open a console in the folder where LM Markdown for Education was installed, and activate the Python environment (when using poetry, this may be done with `poetry shell`).
 Then start the app:

 ```bash
 python -m appChat